hoodiecrow/ANStoX/README.md

 ### Pulled text

 The `` PT `` tag is different.
 It isn't treated as a content tag.
 Instead, one puts it around a short range of documentation text.
-The point of using it is that it adds formatting around the text within it: for Markdown it is a preceding and a succeeding horizontal rule; for (La)TeX it's the beginning and end of the `` pulledtext `` environment, for html it is the element <aside>.
+The point of using it is that it adds formatting around the text within it: for Markdown it is a preceding and a succeeding horizontal rule; for (La)TeX it's the beginning and end of the `` pulledtext `` environment, for html it is the element aside.
 The end result is a bit of text which is marked off, like an aside.

 ---